antoniablair/ce-9053-week-10-express/README.md

 Set things up so within your public folder you have a file called app.js for the application to live in

+We will use a module called the angular route module There is usually one main module in an angular application